itsoliviasparks/meditation-minute/README.md

 ## About
 Sometimes you just need to take a minute & have a breather.
 Never meditated before?
 Don't worry!
 All the heavy meditation lifting is done for you with this app.
 Meditation Minute utilizes two APIs to fetch and display data in response to user interaction.
-This is a Paired Programing project between <a href="https://github.com/rselvasoyak">Rana Soyak</a> & <a href="https://github.com/itsoliviasparks">Olivia Sparks</a>.
+This is a Paired Programing project between myself & <a href="https://github.com/rselvasoyak">Rana Soyak</a>.

 ## Features
 - This project was created as an exercise in collecting user input, fetching data from APIs & manipulating the DOM with vanilla JavaScript